Skip to content

 Design Philosophy

-virtualenv aims to solve dependency conflicts and version management by providing true isolation between Python environments.
+virtualenv solves dependency conflicts and version management by providing isolation between Python environments.
 Each environment maintains its own independent set of Python packages that won’t interfere with the global Python installation or other virtual environments.

 What virtualenv Doesn’t Handle